MattMadness/sapphire-butler/README.md

 # Sapphire Butler

-Sapphire Butler is an extensable task executor that aims to make certain tasks easier to do or simply more user friendly.
+Sapphire Butler is an extensible task executor that aims to make certain tasks easier to do or simply more user friendly.

+## Installation

+Simply run `sudo make install` to install Sapphire Butler.

 ## Usage